DanSleeman/PMC_Automation_Tools/README.md

 Wrapper around Selenium's screenshot functionality.

 Saves a screenshot of the element to the screenshots folder using the element's ID and name.
+## GenericElement Functions

+### sync_picker

+Basic wrapper around Selenium's Select class.

+Parameters:
+* sync_value - str or int - value to sync to the Select object. int input will select based on index.
+* text - bool - True for syncing with visible text.
+False for value

 ## DataSource Functions